infoxchange/check_amanda/README.md

     and
 * If your backups go to disk (Disk-to-Disk backups)

-This this plugin is for you.
+Then this plugin is for you.

 ### What it can do

 This check reads the files named **disklist.conf** which are present in **/etc/amanda/backup-set-name/**

-It creates a list of all Disk List Entries.
+It creates a list of all Disk List Entries (DLEs).

 A DLE is a backup item - normally a file-system on a client host.

 No additional configuration is required.

-For the backup items (DLEs) found 3 things checked by this plugin:
+For the backup items (DLEs) found, 3 things are checked by this plugin:

 * Minimum backup age
   * warning or critical if the most recent backup (for any item/DLE) is more than 2 or 3 days old.